fox-it/dissect-docs/docs/source/tutorial.rst

     $ target-query SCHARDT.img -f walkfs | rdump -s "r.path.suffix=='.exe'" -F path,ctime,mtime,size

-This reduces the number characters per line significantly.
+This reduces the number of characters per line significantly.
 However due to the record representation, it is still hard to read (hence no output example is shown)
 To make it even more readable, we add the